farisais/online-videostream-processing/README.md

 ## How To Install
 Make sure that you have installed Golang, ffmpeg and OpenCV locally.

 You can find the steps to compile and install ffmpeg in this link <https://trac.ffmpeg.org/wiki/CompilationGuide>.
+If you are using Mac OS X you can install it using **brew install ffmpeg**

 I'm using anaconda to install OpenCV on my machine <https://www.continuum.io/downloads> and run 'conda install opencv'.
 Or you can download form http://opencv.org/downloads.html